-- 4. Building Height: The height limitation of the underlying zone shall apply except: - a.
-Where, based on the overall district plan, and the existing surrounding development, the City Council, subsequent to City Plan Commission recommendation, deems the height limitation of the underlying zone either excessively or insufficiently restrictive.
-In such cases, the height limitation of the underlying zone may be waived or further restricted. - 5.
-Building Spacing: The minimum distance between buildings shall be twenty-five (25) feet except where the lot boundary coincides with the structural boundary, in which case, an approved firewall shall be provided.
-Single and two-family dwelling structures shall be exempt from this requirement. - 6.
+- d.
+Building Height: The height limitation of the underlying zone shall apply except: - Where, based on the overall district plan, and the existing surrounding development, the City Council, subsequent to Planning Commission recommendation, deems the height limitation of the underlying zone either excessively or insufficiently restrictive.
+In such cases, the height limitation of the underlying zone may be waived or further restricted. - e.
+Building Spacing: The minimum distance between buildings shall be 25 feet except where the lot boundary coincides with the structural boundary, in which case, an approved firewall shall be provided.
+Single and two-family dwelling structures shall be exempt from this requirement. - f.
 Drainage: All MPDs shall provide for the adequate drainage of all surface waters in accordance with Chapter 31 of the City Code of the City of Cranston.
-Any drainage facility shall conduct water to an approved location and in a manner approved by the Director of Public Works. - 7.
-Buffers: All applications for MPD zoning shall show, on the site plan, a 50-foot buffer strip at the perimeter of the property.
-Location of structures is prohibited in this area and landscaping is required with the following exceptions: - a.
-Where the proposed land use is sufficiently similar to the surrounding land uses, the setback requirements set forth in Section 17.020.120 of the Zoning Ordinance shall prevail.
-In such case, a 50-foot buffer strip shall be provided on the site where this land use abuts another which is distinctly different. - b.
-Where an existing building is located within 50 feet of the property boundary, but is specifically planned for renovation and reuse in the ODP. - c.
-Where a particular part of the property is planned for development conforming with the requirements of Section 17.020.120 of the

-Zoning Ordinance including existing streets or streets which are planned to be deeded to the City upon completion.

-- d.
-Where provision of a 50-foot buffer would not further the goals of creating a harmonious and integrated development, the City Council may, subsequent to City Plan Commission recommendation, reduce or waive this requirement. - 8.
+Any drainage facility shall conduct water to an approved location and in a manner approved by the Director of Public Works. - g.
+Buffers: All applications for MPD zoning shall show, on the site plan, a 50 foot buffer strip at the perimeter of the property.
+Location of structures is prohibited in this area and landscaping is required with the following exceptions: - Where the proposed land use is sufficiently similar to the surrounding land uses, the setback requirements set forth in Section 30-17 shall prevail.
+In such case, a 50 foot buffer strip shall be provided on the site where this land use abuts another which is distinctly different. - Where an existing building is located within 50 feet of the property boundary, but is specifically planned for renovation and reuse in the ODP. - 3.
+Where a particular part of the property is planned for development conforming with the requirements of Section 30-17 including existing streets or streets which are planned to be deeded to the City upon completion. - 4.
+Where provision of a 50 foot buffer would not further the goals of creating a harmonious and integrated development, the City Council may, subsequent to Planning Commission recommendation, reduce or waive this requirement. - h.
 Landscaping: Appropriate landscaping shall be provided in all MPDs.
 Wherever practicable preservation of the existing vegetation and such unique features as stone walls is encouraged.
-Additional screening for aesthetic purposes or noise reduction may also be required. - a.
-Peripheral Buffer Areas: All peripheral buffer areas shall be landscaped by use of trees, shrubs, walls, berms, or any other appropriate material to: - 1. adequately screen the MPD from adjacent or nearby developments; or - 2. enhance the visual aesthetics of the overall development. - b.
-Parking Lots: Off-street parking areas of 5,000 square feet or more shall be landscaped in accordance with the following minimum requirements: - 1.
-Trees: Shall be provided at the ends of each parking row and at 150-foot intervals within each row.
+Additional screening for aesthetic purposes or noise reduction may also be required. - 1.
+Peripheral Buffer Areas: All peripheral buffer areas shall be landscaped by use of trees, shrubs, walls, berms or any other appropriate material to: - a. adequately screen the MPD from adjacent or nearby developments or

+- b. enhance the visual aesthetics of the overall development. - 2.
+Parking lots: Off street parking areas of 5,000 square feet or more shall be landscaped in accordance with the following minimum requirements:

+Trees: Shall be provided at the ends of each parking row and at 150 foot intervals within each row.
 The minimum caliper of each tree shall be three (3) inches with a minimum clear trunk of five feet to the first branch.
 All required trees shall be at least twelve (12) feet in overall height when planted.
-All required trees shall be Thornless Honey Locust, Pin Oak, or an approved equal of a deciduous variety.
-All planting areas containing trees shall be curbed and have a minimum width of four (4) feet. - c.
-Guarantee: The developer shall guarantee all introduced vegetation through one (1) full winter and shall replace any and all plantings determined by the Building Official to be dead or irreversibly damaged. - 9.
-Parking & Loading: The off-street parking and loading requirements of Sections 17.64.010 and 17.68.010 of the Zoning Ordinance shall apply with the following exception: - a.
-Where the Applicant can document differing parking schedules of two (2) or more closely sited land uses, the City Council, subsequent to
+All required trees shall be Thornless Honey Locust, Pin Oak or an approved equal of a deciduous variety.
+All planting areas containing trees shall be curbed and have a minimum width of four (4) feet.

+- Guarantee: the developer shall guarantee all introduced vegetation through one full winter and shall replace any and all plantings determined by the building inspector to be dead or irreversibly damaged. - i.
+Parking and Loading: The off street parking and loading requirements of sections 30-18(p) and 30-18(q) shall apply with the following exception: